andrianaimisa/mgritts.github.io/rugreno.md

 ## Interested

 Email mitchellgritts@gmail.com to join an email list for updates.
-If you would like to give a talk about R let me know ASAP (don't be shy, we want to hear what you have to say).
+If you would like to give a talk about R let me know (don't be shy, we want to hear what you have to say).